jeremy-edward-bauerle/LegendSRD/edited-output/arms/hand-edited.md

 will detonate the bomb in 2D6 turns after it is lit.
 Otherwise, treat a projectile bomb exactly the same as a hand bomb (see above).

-Decksweeper: A short-barrelled rifle with nearly no stock, the decksweeper is named for its frequent use on ships and boats.
+**Decksweeper**: A short-barrelled rifle with nearly no stock, the decksweeper is named for its frequent use on ships and boats.
 Packed like a blunderbuss, but loaded with a series of three slugs instead of shot, a decksweeper does not have the range of a rifle or the cloud-effect of a blunderbuss.
 Instead it has the ability to strike a target up to three